-As explained in notes 2(n) and 2(w) (i) revenue and profit recognition on an uncompleted project is dependent on estimating the total outcome of the construction contract, as well as the work done to date.
+As explained in notes 2(n) and 2(w)(i) revenue and profit recognition on an uncompleted project is dependent on the total outcome of the construction contract, and estimating the stage of completion.
 In addition, actual outcomes in terms of total cost or revenue may be higher or lower than that estimated at the end of the reporting period, which would affect the revenue and profit recognised in future years as an adjustment to the amounts recorded to date.